Why are you feeling disconnected and 18 things you can do to reconnect

 Spending at least 120 minutes a week in nature is associated with good health and wellbeing.

-Therefore, it is recommended that you go for a daily walk or run in nature.
+Go for a daily walk or run in nature.
 If that’s not possible, do it at least over the weekend.
 Hang out near plants and trees, observe the sky and smell the flowers.

 10. Consider a pet companion